rehierl/node-tree-outliner/_todo.md

 in order to know where and how to continue - like crawling up a mountain by moving butt first

+gists could be used to publish a result
+- use a gist to publish a summary
+- use issues as pointers/invitation

+scientific knowledge is invaluable to all as a whole, but has almost no value to a few

 <!-- ======================================================================= -->
 ## minor/isolated/mixed